chinapedia/wikipedia.abstract.en/Page/Rio_de_Janeiro.md

 Music

-Tom_Jobim_e_Chico_Buarque_no_Festival_Internacional_da_Canção_(FIC).tif and Chico Buarque, leading names of _bossa nova_.]]
+and Chico Buarque, leading names of _bossa nova_.]]
 The official song of Rio de Janeiro is "Cidade Maravilhosa", which means "marvelous city".
 The song is considered the civic anthem of Rio, and is always the favourite song during Rio's Carnival in February.
 Rio de Janeiro and São Paulo, are considered the centre of the urban music movement in Brazil.[149]

 "Rio was popularised by the hit song "The Girl from Ipanema", composed by Antônio Carlos Jobim and Vinicius de Moraes and recorded by Astrud Gilberto and João Gilberto, Frank Sinatra, and Ella Fitzgerald.
 It is also the main key song of the bossa nova, a music genre born in Rio.
 A genre unique to Rio and Brazil as a whole is Funk Carioca.
 While samba music continues to act as the national unifying agent in Rio, Funk Carioca found a strong community following in Brazil.
 With its genesis in the 1970s as the modern black pop music from the United States, it evolved in the 1990s to describe a variety of electronic music associated with the current US black music scene, including hip hop, modern soul, and house music."[150]